bazel-contrib/bazel-lib/docs/paths.md

 to_manifest_path(<a href="#to_manifest_path-ctx">ctx</a>, <a href="#to_manifest_path-file">file</a>)
 </pre>

-The runfiles manifest entry for a file
+The runfiles manifest entry path for a file

+This is the full runfiles path of a file including its workspace name as the first segment.
+We refert to it as the manifest path as it is the path flavor that is used for in the runfiles MANIFEST file.

 We must avoid using non-normalized paths (workspace/../other_workspace/path) in order to locate entries by their key.